thisdot/angular-tensorflow-snake/CONTRIBUTING.md

-# Contributing to Angular Tensorflow Snake
+# Contributing to Angular TensorFlow.js Snake

 Please [read our Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this repository, you are agreeing to its rules.